Vis4Sense/student-projects/2023-2024/readme.md

-# Folder for all the 2023-2024 projects, UG and PGT.
+# Folder for all the 2023-2024 projects (UG and PGT)
 - Visual Analytics for Sensemaking:
   - Ziyue Wang (UG)
   - Jiaqi Li (PGT)